MagNording/RecipeWebsite/README.md

 * <b>SearchBar</b> component is used to fetch input from user input and then update the state. it also has a prop that allows parent components to be updated with certain values

-8) ### Utils:
+8) ### Utils
-* <b>CommentForm</b>:
-A component that takes in commentData and recipeId as parameters and the makes a post request to the server.
+* <b>CommentForm</b> component takes in commentData and recipeId as parameters and the makes a post request to the server.

-* <b>CommentList</b>:
-Component takes in comments and the print them out in a list of comments with username/or anonymized username, comments and date of comment.
+* <b>CommentList</b> component takes in comments and the print them out in a list of comments with username/or anonymized username, comments and date of comment.

-* <b>HomePage</b>:
-A Component that has functions to fetch recipes, get sorted recipes and fetch by category.
+* <b>HomePage</b> component has functions to fetch recipes, get sorted recipes and fetch by category.

-* <b>RecipeCard</b>:
-How the recipeCard will look like on the homepage, stars, difficulty and other attributes.
+* <b>RecipeCard</b> contains util functions to display a star-rating, categorize difficulty level for a recipe, calculate the corresponding difficulty bars and format the recipe time.

 * <b>ViewRecipe</b>:
-Important funtions when viewing the recipeCard and view a recipe in a seperate window, fetchComments, saveRecipeRatin, get ShortUnit and unit conversions.
+Important funtions when viewing the recipeCard and view a recipe in a seperate window, fetchComments, saveRecipeRating, getShortUnit and unit conversions.

 9) ### ViewRecipe:
 * <b>CommentForm</b>: